MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 The actions need to create new passwords, delete existing passwords, and update existing passwords.

-You will implement the store a following step.
-When get there the store will be defined as an array and each password will be stored at an index in that array.
+You will implement the store in a following step.
+The store will be defined as an array and each password will be stored at an index in that array.

 Define these actions in 'src/actions/index.js'